| Are there 'alternatives' to animal experiments?

 to contribute to our environmental disasters, none of which

+can be predicted under animal-laboratory conditions.
 'Alternative' techniques of research only succeed in reducing

 the numbers of animals in certain procedures